Recognizing a Heart Attack or Angina

 For new-onset angina, there is only one response: call 911!
 You should never "diagnose" angina by yourself.
 If these symptoms are new, or worse than usual, call 911!

 If you have symptoms that you can’t explain, call 911 right away.
 The following are warning signs of a possible heart attack:

 Chest discomfort.
 Most heart attacks involve discomfort in the center of the chest that lasts more than a few minutes, or that goes away and comes back.
 It can feel like uncomfortable pressure, squeezing, fullness or pain.

 Discomfort in other areas of the upper body.
 Symptoms can include pain or discomfort in one or both arms, the back, neck, jaw, or stomach.

 Shortness of breath with or without chest discomfort.

 Other signs may include breaking out in a cold sweat, nausea, or lightheadedness.

-Note for women: Like men, women most commonly have chest pain or discomfort as a heart attack symptom.
-But women are somewhat more likely than men to have some of the other common symptoms, particularly shortness of breath, nausea and vomiting, back pain, or jaw pain.
+Note for women: Like men, women commonly have chest pain or discomfort as a heart attack symptom.
+But women are somewhat more likely than men to have other common symptoms, particularly shortness of breath, nausea and vomiting, back pain, or jaw pain.